-Senior Executive Officers shall notify the Head of Audit and Inspection immediately in writing of any loss, or any event likely to lead to a claim and shall inform the Police where appropriate.
-All liability claims made against the Council shall be referred to the Claims team of the Insurance & Claims Section in the first instance.
+Service Executive Directors/ Chief Officer shall notify the Head of Audit and Inspection immediately in writing of any loss, or any event likely to lead to a claim and shall inform the Police where appropriate.
+All liability claims made against the Council shall be referred to the Claims Section of the Insurance & Claims Section in the first instance.

-The Head of Audit and Inspection will notify the Insurance and Claims section of Finance of any investigations which may be of interest to the insurers.
+The Head of Audit and Inspection will notify the Insurance and Claims section of Financial Services of any investigations which may be of interest to the insurers.